smancke/gig/README.md

 fig.yml.
 But you can also specify the services to manage.
 ```
 service commands: command [service..]
+    status (default)    shows the running status of each container
     start               start the existing containers, if they are not already up (image must exist.)
     stop                stop containers
     restart             stop containers and then start them
     restartrm           stop containers, remove them and then start them again
+    update              rm and start container if a newer image is available; start container if not running
-    rollout           Pull and start/restart containers, if needed
+    rollout             pull images and do update
-    rm                Remove the containers
+    rm                  remove the containers
     ps                  execute ps for the containers
-    status|ls         shows the running status of each container
+    versions            shows json of the image versions and *.version files in containers '/'
+    tag -t <tag>        tags the images with the supplied version
+    pull                pulls the images from the registry
+    push                push the images to the registry
+    save-logs -d <dir>  save the container logs to the target dir
-    help              Print the list of commands
+    help                print the list of commands
 ```

 Differences between original fig.yml format